Important information about your cover and Coronavirus (Covid - 19)

 - If anyone has a pre-existing medical condition

 It's worth taking some time to read up on and compare cover to make sure you get the best family travel insurance for your needs.

 A family travel policy covers people from the same family who live at the same address, such as:

 - Aunts and uncles

-You can have up to two adults and three children on a family policy.
-You don't all need to have the same surname, but the adults need to live at the same address to be on the same policy (the children don't have to live with the adults to be on the same policy).
+You can have up to a maximum of two adults and five children on a family policy.
+You don’t need to have the same surname, but the adults need to live at the same address to be on the same policy (the children don't have to live with the adults to be on the same policy).

 Admiral's Family Travel Insurance is available as single trip travel insurance, which covers you for one trip away from home for up to 365 days, or, if your family goes on several holidays a year, annual travel insurance.